SEKEM-Austria International Class in Freie Waldorfschule Graz

 Arrangement of internships – social internship, agricultural training;

-Respect for an individual’s fate and unique circumstances through intensive and empathic human attention.
+Respect for an individual’s fate and unique circumstances through intensive and empathic human encounter.

 Focus of the Daily Main Lesson: The first two hours are spent on an intensive lesson of the German language.
 Afterwards, classes are held in subjects such as English, Mathematics, History, and Geography.
 Hours are also added in the weekly schedule in order to consolidate the knowledge acquired.
 When the language ability is good enough, individual students can join the main subjects of the Upper School (Chemistry, Art History, Biology, etc.).
 Many cross-class projects are also organised to enrich the curriculum.